f4gkr/PicTalk/README.md

 - INCLUDEPATH += $$system("python3.6-config --includes |cut -c 3-")

-# Run
+# Run application:
-By default the binary is stored in ./bin folder and requires the ./python folder to be present Binary name : ./bin/pictalk
+By default the binary is stored in ./bin folder and requires the ./python folder to be present.

+Binary name : ./bin/pictalk

 For more information, please visit https://picsat.obspm.fr/